Find Your Perfect School

 Like many other operations definitions that target exceedingly vague subjects in scientific inquiries, operational definitions of the liberal arts education are exceedingly vague in turn.
-US News & World Report, a national authority on higher education defines a liberal arts school as schools that “emphasize undergraduate education and award at least half of their degrees in the liberal arts fields of study.”
+US News & World Report, a national authority on higher education, defines a liberal arts school as a school that “emphasize undergraduate education and award at least half of their degrees in the liberal arts fields of study.”

-While not entirely complete or insightful as a definition, it does seem to function as a label that correctly identifies most liberal arts schools, however it does little to help prospective students in the way of informing them of what to expect.
+While not entirely complete or insightful as a definition, it does seem to function as a label that correctly identifies most liberal arts schools; however, it does little to help prospective students by informing them of what to expect.
 A liberal arts education is more of a model of intellectual inquiry that can be applied to any particular area of study.

 But to keep things grounded, let’s dive into what to expect with a liberal arts degree program.

 The Liberal Arts Degree Profile

 - Seek to impart a broad general knowledge and develop general intellectual capacities, in contrast to a professional, vocational, or technical curriculum (Encyclopædia Britannica)